Liyyy9/BRG-27-labs/README.md

 ![alt text](img/codevariablesenhancement.png)

 I then made the script globally accessible by moving it to `/usr/bin` and tested it using just `testscript` from anywhere in the terminal.
-I then set up a cron job using `sudo crontab -e` to run the script every hour.
+I then set up a cron job using `sudo nano /etc/crontab` to run the script every hour.
 For testing purposes, I had scheduled it to run every minute just to make sure that the automation was working correctly.

 ![alt text](img/cron1min.png)